sahibsethi17/PlantShopping/README.md

 # Shopping Cart Application

 ## Description
 This is a shopping cart application that allows users to browse products, add them to the cart, and adjust quantities.
-The project was forked from [Original Repo]([link-to-original-repo](https://github.com/ibm-developer-skills-network/e-plantShopping.git)) and has been extended with new features, bug fixes, and enhancements.
+The project was forked from ([link-to-original-repo](https://github.com/ibm-developer-skills-network/e-plantShopping.git)) and has been extended with new features, bug fixes, and enhancements.

 ## Features
 - Browse product listings